-- zEnterprise 196 exploitation (gcc 4.6) - Use option -march=z196 to utilize the new instructions added with z196 - Use -mtune=z196 to schedule the instruction appropriate for the new out-of-order pipeline of z196 - 64 bit register in 31 bit compat mode - Make use of 64 bit registers in 31 bit application running in z/Architecture mode. - Allows to use instruction operating on 64 bits, e.g. 64 bit multiplication - Needs kernel support for asynchronous signals - Oprofile hardware customer mode sampling - Provide CPU measurement data to applications for performance tuning - Based on hardware counters and samples built into the CPU - Use oprofile to communicate the information to user space programs - Valgrind System z support - Valgrind is a generic framework for creating dynamic analysis tools and can be used for memory debugging, memory leak detection and profiling (e.g. cachegrind) - Valgrind is in essence a virtual machine using just-in-time (JIT) compilation techniques
+- Use option -march=z196 to utilize the new instructions added with z196 - Use -mtune=z196 to schedule the instruction appropriate for the new out-of-order pipeline of z196 - 64 bit register in 31 bit compat mode - Make use of 64 bit registers in 31 bit application running in z/Architecture mode. - Allows to use instruction operating on 64 bits, e.g. 64 bit multiplication - Needs kernel support for asynchronous signals - Oprofile support for hardware sampling introduced with z10 (2.6.39) - Provide CPU measurement data to applications for performance tuning - Based on hardware counters and samples built into the CPU - Use oprofile to communicate the information to user space programs - Valgrind System z support - Valgrind is a generic framework for creating dynamic analysis tools and can be used for memory debugging, memory leak detection and profiling (e.g. cachegrind) - Valgrind is in essence a virtual machine using just-in-time (JIT) compilation techniques